loOong-Cheng/HairSimulation--Physics-based-simulation-of-computer-graphics/README.md

 # 28_PBD_Hair

-The simulation can only be played with the file 28_pbd_hair_code.blend.
+This is a group project for physics-based-simulation course at ETH Zurich.
+In the group project, a CG simulation using taichi framework is recommended.
+For the ease of rendering, we turn to the coding block inside Blender.
+Thus, this simulation can only be played with the file 28_pbd_hair_code.blend.
 The file 28_pbd_hair_code.py is only for display.

 ## How to install

-1. Install Blender
+1. Install Blender 2.93.5

-2. Intall Taichi Blender Integration
+2. Intall Taichi Blender Integration.
+Link can be found below:

 https://github.com/taichi-dev/taichi_blend